A simple proof of Duquesne's theorem on contour processes of conditioned Galton-Watson trees: Convergence to the stable tree

 This completes the proof. \end{proof}

-\begin{rem}If we see the tree $\t_n$ as a finite metric space using its graph distance, this theorem implies that $\t_n$, suitably rescaled, converges in distribution to the $\theta$-stable tree, in the sense of the Gromov-Hausdorff distance on isometry classes of compact metric spaces (see e.g. \cite[Section 2]{RandomTrees} for details). \end{rem}
+\begin{remark}If we see the tree $\t_n$ as a finite metric space using its graph distance, this theorem implies that $\t_n$, suitably rescaled, converges in distribution to the $\theta$-stable tree, in the sense of the Gromov-Hausdorff distance on isometry classes of compact metric spaces (see e.g. \cite[Section 2]{RandomTrees} for details). \end{remark}

-\begin{rem}When the mean value of $\mu$ is greater than one, it is possible to replace $\mu$ with a critical probability distribution belonging to the same exponential family as $\mu$ without changing the distribution of $\t_n$ (see \cite{Kennedy}).
+\begin{remark}When the mean value of $\mu$ is greater than one, it is possible to replace $\mu$ with a critical probability distribution belonging to the same exponential family as $\mu$ without changing the distribution of $\t_n$ (see \cite{Kennedy}).
 Consequently, the theorem holds in the supercritical case as well.
-When $\mu$ is subcritical and the radius of convergence of $ \sum_ {i \geq 0} \mu(i) z^i$ is greater than $1$, this operation is still possible.
 The case where $ \mu$ is subcritical and $ \mu(i) \sim L(i)/i^ { 1+\theta}$ as $i \rightarrow \infty$ has been treated in \cite {Knongeneric}.
-However, in full generality, the non-critical subcritical case remains open. \end{rem}
+However, in full generality, the non-critical subcritical case remains open. \end{remark}